twosixlabs/armory/README.md

 the container and allow notebooks to be ran inside the armory environment.

 ### Custom Attacks and Defenses
-At the moment our evaluations are created so that attacks and defenses may be interchanged.
+Our evaluations are created so that attacks and defenses may be interchanged.
 To do this we standardize all attacks and defenses as subclasses of their respective implementations in [adversarial-robustness-toolbox](https://github.com/IBM/adversarial-robustness-toolbox)